MateuszKolodziejczyk00/Sculptor/README.md

 - Download with submodules (You can use: git clone --recurse-submodules https://github.com/MateuszKolodziejczyk00/Sculptor)
 - Download and install newest Vulkan SDK
 - Run GenerateSolution.bat script
+- (Optional) Run DownloadOptionalDependencies.bat to download NVidia Sharc.
+Without it, engine will fallback to DDGI
 - Open solution and set SculptorEd as startup project
 # Showcase
 ## Video: